Skip to main content

 Cabinetry

-Cabinetry typically accounts for 30 to 40% of your total kitchen renovation cost in Sydney.
+Cabinetry accounts for 30 to 40% of most kitchen renovation budgets in Sydney.
 The range is significant:

 Semi-custom joinery: $8,000 to $15,000 The sweet spot for most renovations.
-Good quality, reasonable flexibility, won’t break the budget.
+Good quality, reasonable flexibility, handles standard layouts well.

-Fully custom cabinetry: $15,000 to $25,000+ Worth it for unusual spaces, specific storage needs, or high-end finishes.
-Solves problems flat-pack can’t, including awkward corners, integrated appliances, and maximising every centimetre.
+Fully custom cabinetry: $15,000 to $25,000+ Worth it for unusual spaces, specific storage requirements, or high-end finishes.
+Solves problems that flat-pack and semi-custom simply can’t, including awkward corners, ceiling-height runs, and integrated appliance pockets.

 Benchtops